On this page

 Lenders offering reverse mortgages

-- Repayment is made when the home is sold or from your estate
+- Repayment of the loan comes when the home is sold, or from your estate

 - You benefit from any increase in the property’s value

 - Interest is calculated on the outstanding loan balance and is added to the loan balance each month

 - Voluntary repayments can be made at any time